Akaifist/Qullamaggie-transcripts/README.md

 - First run will download the Whisper model (~150MB for base model)
 - Processing time depends on video length and model size
-- The script automatically handles video download and audio extraction
+- The script automatically handles video download and audio extraction 👤 Maintainer

+@Akaifist

+Building the most complete, structured archive of Qullamaggie’s teachings.

+You can:
+	•	Clone it
+	•	Study it
+	•	Add to it
+	•	Train models on it

+⸻

+⚖️ License

+Personal knowledge archive.
+For education & research.
+Not for resale.